viperproject/gobra-book/src/01/ghost.md

 Additionally, the postcondition gives clients only the maximal value.

 With a `ghost` out parameter `idx`, we can return the index of the maximal value.
-The updated contract specifies, that the maximal value is at index `idx`.
+The updated contract specifies that the maximal value is at index `idx`.
 We update `idx` with a ghost statement to maintain the invariant that it is the index of the maximal value in the prefix of the array already iterated over.
 As `Max` has two out parameters now, clients  must assign the ghost return value to a ghost location.
 ``` go verifies
 {{#include max.go}}
 ```
 <!-- todo if not declared before, it is inferred automatically for the := assignment -->

 ## Ghost erasure property
 Recall that ghost code cannot change the visible behavior of a program.